-New legislation has been introduced in Finance Bill 2011 which seek to avoid or defer the payment of income tax or national insurance contributions due on employment income or to avoid the restrictions on allowances for tax-privileged pension saving for registered schemes.
+New legislation was introduced in the Finance Bill 2011 which sought to avoid or defer the payment of income tax or national insurance contributions due on employment income or to avoid the restrictions on allowances for tax-privileged pension saving for registered schemes.
 In order to ensure that large contribution does not fall into the hidden earnings and disguised remuneration regime we have agreed a criteria by which large contributions must meet.
 If you therefore wish to pay more than £50,000 your scheme consultant will talk through these key items.